zkmkarlsruhe/HandTracker/README.md

 ```
 ### Linux

-For a Makefile build, build and run an example on the terminal:
+Build and run an example on the terminal:

 ```shell
 cd HandTracker